Character Search

 • The Desert Dwellers will next appear in West Coast Avengers #17.

-Continuity Implant?
+Continuity Insert?
 P - (The back-up story for Marvel Tales #262 has a new X-Men story that takes place on their way home from dropping Spider-Man off in Woodgod's town).

 Characters Appearing: Banshee, Butte, Cactus, Colossus, Cyclops, Gila, Hulk, Nightcrawler, Phoenix Force, Professor X, Spider-Man, Storm, Sunstroke, Wolverine, Woodgod